 Hours of Operation:

-CLOSED: Monday-Wednesday (to make beer) however we do fill growlers and sell 22 oz bottles to-go.
+CLOSED: Monday and Tuesday (to make beer) however we do fill growlers and sell 22 oz bottles to-go.
 Just call.

 Friday: 12pm - 10pm (last call at 10pm)